willroberts/openrvs-registry/README.md

 The most useful buttons are in the top-left.
 From top to bottom: "Explorer" for organizing files in a repo, "Search" for finding strings across all files, and "Source Control" for the built-in Git integration.
 You can create branches, commit, push, and pull from inside VSCode.

+In the `File` menu, click `Open Folder` and select `openrvs-registry`.
+This will automatically detect the Git repository.

 #### Navigating the Code

 Currently, there are five files containing Go code: